 2. On Mac

 Click on the System Preferences app on Mac, then go to “Notifications & Focus” and select the “Focus” tab.
-Finally, disable the option “Synchronize Across Devices,” located in the lower-left corner of the screen.
+Finally, disable the “Synchronise Across Devices” option in the lower-left corner of the screen.

 Ready!
-With just a few steps, you can prevent one of the devices from receiving the Focus state of the other.
+With just a few steps, you can prevent one device from receiving the Focus state of the other.
 Remember to manually activate it on your Mac, iPhone, iPad, or Apple Watch.